OhMeadhbh/dsd/README.md

 DSD defines a syntax for protocol messages between systems.
-In this sense it's sort of like JSON or XML (though there is a Binary transfer syntax that's a little more efficent to parse.)
+In this sense it's sort of like JSON or XML (though there is a Binary transfer syntax that's a little more efficient to parse.)
 Here's an example of a typical DSD message:

     # Login Authentication w/ No Iteration Count or Salt